f3at/feat/doc/postgres.rst

 They should be enabled on the level of template1 database, hence the schema script does not declare them.
 To enable a language log in to template1 database and type: ::

-  CREATE LANGAUGE plpgsql;
+  CREATE LANGUAGE plpgsql;
-  CREATE LANGAUGE plpythonu;
+  CREATE LANGUAGE plpythonu;

 Loading the schema